 2003.
 MSc in Molecular Biology.
 Södertörn University College.

-We are currently continuing to elucidate the molecular pathways of emphysema formation in this specific model, and move towards translational research by comparing our findings with the molecular pattern in emphysematic lung tissue of human chronic obstructive pulmonary disease patients.
+During my postdoc (2012-2015) and following couple of years (2015-2018) I studied the molecular pathways of emphysema formation in the Nippostrongylus brasiliensis mouse model, and comparing our findings with the molecular pattern in emphysematic lung tissue of human chronic obstructive pulmonary disease patients.

 2015.
 Wenner-Gren Research Fellow (2 year salary including research funding)

 2010.
 Wenner-Gren Postdoctoral Fellow (3 year international postdoc).
 Application and interview process, 5% success rate.

 - 2012-2015.
 Institute of Immunology and Infection Research, Universtiy of Edinburgh.
 Professor Judith E. Allen group.
 Project: The molecular and immunological basis of emphysema development in a rodent hookworm model.

 - 2010-2012.
 AgResearch, Palmerston North, New Zealand.
 Equivalent of 1 year full time.
 Project: Immunomodulation of Dendritic Cells by ruminant helminths.